 Big Supermarkets May Just Rearrange or Stop Stocking Items – It confuses me why M&S is constantly rearranging its set up.
 One day we went in and half the store’s shelves were empty (no exaggeration).
 With Tesco, three of our favourite products have suddenly disappeared from shelves and we were told they no longer carry it.
 Those items?
 Boxed chopped tomatoes, jarred/tinned/canned artichoke hearts (they don’t carry artichokes in any form now!), and tinned/canned black beans.
 So not even odd things.
 In the States, when things would stop being available it was because multiple brands were supplying similar items, the distributor encountered a supply issue, or it wasn’t selling at all.
 I don’t know which of these reasons influenced the demise of those items locally though.

 School Choice/Lists – To get a place for your child in standard primary school (or preschool even), he/she needs to be on the list.
-And if you’re an expat with no relations who attended that school and you didn’t put your first-born child’s name on the list until after he/she is one or two years old (because you didn’t know the lists existed), your chances are iffy.
+And if you’re an expat or immigrant with no relations who attended that school and you didn’t put your first-born child’s name on the list until after he/she is one or two years old (because you didn’t know the lists existed), your chances are iffy.
 When my son was one-year-old we attended a wedding and talked with an Irish school teacher who asked on how many lists did we have our son for primary school.
 What now?!
 He’s going to a National School (essentially public school), why would he need a list, doesn’t he just attend the closest one?
 Umm, no. Evidently, there is a reasonable chance that because we put his name on the list what is considered very late, he may not earn a place in any of the three primary schools within two miles of our home.
 But local schools can be searched for using this tool.

 School Curriculum & Leaving Cert – I haven’t attended school in Ireland so have no first-hand experience with the notorious Leaving Cert, but having grown up familiar with the French Baccalaureate system, I understand the premiss of the big exam that makes or breaks your college chances and career potential.
 But the differences go beyond the Leaving Cert to year structure, grade distribution, and course load.
 An actual student who attended school in America and Ireland wrote about it HERE, so read that for a first-hand comparison.